epikowa/epikowa_mocky/README.md

 >   [!WARNING]
 >   This library is in very early stage and does not currently expose a proper testing interface.
 What is exposed is subject to (heavy) changes.

+>   [!Note]
+>   At the moment, only spying is supported.
+>   That means the "mocked" function will in fact always be called.
+>   Actual mocking will be available soon.

 In order to create a mock:

 ```haxe